slic3r/Slic3r/resources/ui_layout/Readme.md

 	* sidetext_width$INT: the suffix label length (override the group one). -1 for auto.
 	* simple|advanced|expert: add one of these to modify the mode in which this setting appear.
 	* width$INT: change the width of the field.
 Shouod work on most type of settings.
 	* height$INT: change the height of the field.
-Don't works with every type of setting.
+Don't works with every type of setting (mostly multilne text).
+Set to -1 to 'disable'.
 	* precision$INT: number of digit after the dot displayed.
 	* url$STR: the url to call when clicking on it.
 	* id $INT: for setting only a single value of a setting array.
 	* idx: for setting only a single value of a setting array, with the index of the page (for extruder ui page)
+* height:INT: change the default height of settings.
+Don't works with every type of setting (mostly multilne text).
+Set to 0 or -1 to disable.
 * recommended_thin_wall_thickness_description: create a text widget to explain recommended thin wall thickness (only in a fff print tab).
 * parent_preset_description: create a text widget to explain parent preset.
 * cooling_description: create a text widget to explain cooling (only in a filament tab).